 Make Security Routine: Maintain, Monitor, and Improve

-Treat security as maintenance, not a project.
-Adjust controls as threats and your devices change.
-Commit to routine checks today to keep your home network resilient and your data protected.
-Start now and review results quarterly consistently.
+Treat security as ongoing maintenance, not a one-time project.
+Adjust controls as threats and devices evolve, and commit to routine checks to keep your home network resilient and your data protected.